Union for Peace in the Central African Republic: History

-UPC was formed on 17 September 2014 by Ali Darassa from ex-Séléka elements.
+UPC was formed on 17 September 2014 by Ali Darassa from the ex-Séléka elements.
 Their initial headquarters was Bambari, however they were forced to retreat on 6 March 2017.
 On 10 January 2019, they launched a heavy attack on MINUSCA forces in Bambari vowing to recapture the city.
-They were repelled and in response Portuguese paratroopers raided their base in Bokolobo seizing some weapons and destroying some checkpoints.
+They were repelled and in response Portuguese paratroopers raided their base in Bokolobo, seizing some weapons and destroying some checkpoints.
 On 17 December 2020, the UPC joined the Coalition of Patriots for Change.

+A peace agreement was concluded on April 19, 2025, between the Central African government and the armed groups 3R and UPC.
+They were officially dissolved on July 10, 2025, during a ceremony held in Bangui.

 War crimes

-On 29 January 2019 18 people were killed and 23 wounded when UPC fighters opened fire during a funeral ceremony in Ippy.
+On 29 January 2019, 18 people were killed and 23 wounded when UPC fighters opened fire during a funeral ceremony in Ippy.
 Between 2016 and 2020 UPC killed more than 1300 people.
-On 6 october 2021 34 civilians were killed by alleged UPC rebels in Matchika massacre.
+On 6 October 2021, 34 civilians were killed by alleged UPC rebels in Matchika massacre.

 Organization

-UPC used to profit from gold and diamond mines in areas it controls including the Ndassima mine, which they share control with the FPRC.
+UPC used to profit from gold and diamond mines in areas it controlled including the Ndassima mine, whose control they share with the FPRC.
 They also profited from controlling cattle markets in Mobaye and Kouango.